zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-seismic-configuration.md

 ### Multiple sparse fields

-You can configure multiple sparse ANN fields in the same index:
+You can configure multiple sparse ANN fields with different hyper-parameters in the same index:

 ```json
 {